ssameershahid/coworking-space-app/replit.md

   * Integrated UniversalMenuItemEdit component for consistent editing experience
 - July 10, 2025.
 COMPLETED Critical admin dashboard TypeError fix for production stability:
   * Fixed "pe.filter is not a function" error that was causing blank screens after admin login
-  * Added null checks to all array operations in admin dashboard to prevent filter function errors
+  * Added comprehensive null checks to all array operations in admin dashboard (.filter, .map, .find, .reduce functions)
+  * Implemented defensive programming in all API query functions with try-catch blocks and Array.isArray validation
-  * Improved error handling in authentication context and impersonation banner
+  * Added explicit error handling for failed API responses in all data fetching operations
+  * Ensured all queries return empty arrays [] instead of undefined when API calls fail
+  * Enhanced error boundary component with detailed stack traces and forced page reload on reset
   * Reduced API polling frequency from 5 seconds to 30 seconds to prevent server overload
-  * Added comprehensive error boundary component to catch crashes and show user-friendly messages
-  * Enhanced application stability for production deployment at app.calmkaaj.com
+  * Added comprehensive logging for debugging production issues
+  * Production-ready error handling that prevents minified variable naming conflicts
   * Admin dashboard now loads seamlessly without page reloads or blank screens
 ```